Affine Springer Fibers and the Affine Matrix Ball Construction for Rectangular Type Nilpotents: Abstract

 \section{Abstract}

 In this paper, we study the affine Springer fiber $\mcF l_N$ in type $A$ for rectangular type semisimple nil-element $N$ and calculate the relative position between irreducible components.
-In particular, we solve Lusztig's conjecture in the rectangular case and using the affine matrix ball construction, we obtain a refined correspondence compatible with the Kazhdan-Lusztig cell structure, generalizing the work of Steinberg and van Leeuwen.
+In particular, we use the affine matrix ball construction to show the relative position map is compatible with the Kazhdan-Lusztig cell structure, generalizing the work of Steinberg and van Leeuwen.